rnmapbox/maps/docs/LineLayer.md

 `linePattern`

 #### Description
 Name of image in sprite to use for drawing image lines.
 For seamless patterns, image width must be a factor of two (2, 4, 8, ..., 512).
+Note that zoomDependent expressions will be evaluated only at integer zoom levels.

 #### Type
 `string`

-#### Supported Style Functions
+#### Expression

-`camera`
+Parameters: `zoom`